juddmrtnn/skills-github-pages/index.md

 “Are you just a figurehead?”
 - One Piece Luffy

-“Confidence and competence, it’s a loop.
-The more competent you are the more confident you become”
--

 “Which way does a tree fall?
 The tree falls the way it leans.
 Be careful which way you lean.”
 - Lorax